-Long before the Fredericton Airport was built, Fredericton was shown to have a public seaplane base licensed for Customs on the official ‘List of Airharbours Available for Use’.
-From 1920 until 1949, the City of Fredericton tried to establish a municipal airport.
-The first site considered, between 1930 and 1932, was in Embleton, three miles west of the city.
-By 1936, the possible site changed, and Nashwaaksis was to become a British Commonwealth Air Training Plan aerodome.
-However, the Department of National Defence decided against this, since the cost of construction would be too high.
+The history of Fredericton’s aviation efforts dates back to before the establishment of the Fredericton Airport.
+A public seaplane base in Fredericton was officially recognized as a customs-licensed facility on the ‘List of Airharbours Available for Use’.
+Between 1920 and 1949, Fredericton‘s city officials attempted to set up a municipal airport.
+The first potential location, identified between 1930 and 1932, was Embleton, a spot three miles west of the city.
+By 1936, Nashwaaksis was under consideration to serve as a British Commonwealth Air Training Plan aerodome, but the Department of National Defence deemed the construction costs too high..

 Fredericton International Airport is located in Lincoln,13 km southeast of Fredericton.